kameshchauhan/katacoda-scenarios/openfaas/java8-gradle-k8s/step3.md

 `faas-cli build -f hello-java.yml`{{execute}}

-### Push the built image to Docker Hub
+### Push the built image to Registry
-In order to push the built image to Docker hub, login via docker cli as below.
-`docker login`{{execute}}
+In order to deploy the build image as function, push it to the container registry.
+The image can be pushed to the Docker hub or a private registry deployed in the cluster.
+For this course, we have deployed the private container registry in the cluster and can be accessed as below:

-On successful login to docker hub account, now you can push the built image so that on deployment of the function, the required image will be pulled kubernetes from Docker Hub.
+Now you can push the built image so that on deployment of the function, the required image will be pulled as part of kubernetes deployment.
 `faas-cli push -f hello-java.yml`{{execute}}

 The image can be seen in the container registry.